The Beginning of the Journey

 Today, the Arab Bank Group has the largest Arab banking branch network world-wide, with over 600 branches in 30 countries, spanning 5 continents.

 On 13th August 2008, Arab Bank plc obtained the license to establish and operate a fully-owned subsidiary in Khartoum – Sudan, under the name "Arab Sudanese Bank", which is intended to offer a full range of banking products and services that are Islamic Sharia – compliant.
-The bank's paid up capital is US$ 50 million and launched its operational activities by the end of the first quarter of year 2009.
+The bank's paid up capital is US$ 50 million.

 In 2011 Arab Bank became the first Jordanian based bank to launch a GRI checked Sustainability Report covering its activities in 2010.